mikeholscher/zmk-config-mikefive/readme.md

 Maybe I was a fool to show it to the world already, while I only built a single prototype.
 Because, like with most first prototypes, I found stuff that needs to be improved before other people start building.
-Next to that, another unexpected opportunity arose, which I will definitly scream from the rooftops about when it's more concrete...
+Next to that, another unexpected opportunity arose, which I will definitely scream from the rooftops about when it's more concrete...

 ## Devlog